dinethkandegedara/Sticker-Maker/README.md

 3. **Preview and Print**
    - Click "Print Preview" to see how stickers will look when printed
    - Click "Print Stickers" to open your system's print dialog
-   - Use A4 paper, landscape orientation, and print at actual size (100% scale)
+   - Use 4×4 inch paper and print at actual size (100% scale)
-   - Each A4 page will fit 6 stickers (3×2 grid)
+   - Each page will fit exactly 1 sticker, perfectly sized for the paper

 ## File Structure